jarvis-1805/DU-Codata/YearIII/SemesterVI/DataMining/Practicals/readme.md

 # PRACTICALS

-This file containes the practicals for Data Mining.
+This file contains the practicals for Data Mining.